rostmanrk/playwright-orchestrator/README.md

 ## ⚙️ Subcommands and Options

-Each command has corresponding subcommands for installed storages
+Each command has corresponding subcommands for installed storages.

+**Each storage option can be parsed from env variable**.
+For example, `table-name-prefix` -> TABLE_NAME_PREFIX.

 ### `file`